 How to Get around Hanoi, Vietnam

-Grab: Grab is the Southeast Asian form of Uber, and over there cheaper and easier to use.
+Grab is the Southeast Asian form of Uber, and over there cheaper and easier to use.
 Simply download the app on your phone, insert your number and you’ll be ready to go.
 Grab still operates with cash, so make sure to keep small cash for these cheap rides.
 In Vietnam you can even get a GrabBike, where the driver will pick you up on a scooter, supplies you with a helmet and will bring you to your destination!
 A 15 min bike ride came as cheap as 25000 Dong (roughly €1,-).
 GrabTaxis are also available, which will roughly be 200,000 to 225,000 to the airport (roughly €8-€9), and are more suitable for groups and longer distances.
-I have also used Grab in Malaysia and Thailand, and I know it is also widely available in the bigger cities in Indonesia, Singapore and the Philippines.
+Download the Grab App here!

-The Ultimate Guide to Hanoi, Vietnam!
+The Ultimate Travel Guide to Hanoi!
 Pin It!

 And there you have it, everything you need to know about traveling to Hanoi!
 Have you been to Hanoi before?
 Is there anything we left out on our Hanoi guide, be sure to tell us in the comments down below!
 And oh, don’t forget to pin it!